 - How to determine if you have a roof leak

-- Causes of Roof Leaks
+- Causes of a leaking roof

 The first question I asked my friend that day was, “How big is the water stain on the drywall of your ceiling, and is it concentrated or all over?”

-Sure enough, the day once the rain subsided that was the case.
+Sure enough, the day once the rain subsided, that was the case.
 The pipe collar had cracked and needed to be replaced – a simple fix!

 How to find roof leaks:

-- If you see a water stain on your top floor ceiling, this is a very evident sign of a roof leak of some sort
+- If you see a water stain on your top-floor ceiling, this is a very evident sign of a roof leak of some sort

-- Go into your attic annually and look for any mold or soft/rotting wood (hopefully you won’t find this)
+- Go into your attic annually and look for any mold or soft/rotting wood (hopefully, you won’t find this)